Business College of Business

 To be eligible for consideration, students must:

 To determine the level of distinction, the Committee uses the cumulative grade point average based on all credit hours taken at Nebraska prior to the beginning of the term in which the student receives his or her degree.
-No specific cumulative grade point average is required but the honor is limited to approximately ten percent of the graduating class.
-This equates to a 3.8 (or higher) GPA.
 Please refer to this site for additional information.
 Students will be notified of a distinction designation approximately one month before graduation.

-The College of Business has several outstanding global immersion programs where students may enroll and complete coursework for their degree requirements at a foreign institution or at an international site.
+Prepare for a future in a globalized economy through study or internship opportunities abroad.
 Students should identify their intentions early in their program to ensure the appropriate sequencing and transfer of credit.
 The Business Abroad website and the Global Experiences website provide listings of programs.
-A few of the many global immersion options are noted below.
+Signature programs for the College of Business are listed below.

-The Nebraska at Oxford program allows undergraduate students to study British political and economic policy at Oxford University during a four-week summer program.
-Business students earn credit for ECON 466 Pro-seminar in International Relations (3 cr) and ECON 467 Pro-seminar in International Relations II (3 cr); non-business students may also participate and earn credit for ECON 466 (3 hrs) and ENGL 386/THEA 386 Shakespeare's Dramatic Arts (3 cr).
+Nebraska at Oxford allows undergraduate students to study British political and economic policy at Oxford University during a four-week summer program.
+Business students earn credit for ECON 466 and ECON 467.
 Business students must complete ECON 211 and ECON 212 prior to program participation.

 Nebraska in Barcelona is a six, nine, or twelve-week summer faculty-sponsored program hosted by IAU College in Barcelona, Spain.
-Students learn the culture, language, and business practices that make this city the only one like it in the world while taking two to three courses, as well as an internship in the nine and twelve week options.
-Other study options are also available.
+Students learn the culture, language, and business practices that make this city unique, while taking two to three courses, as well as an internship in the nine and twelve week options.

 Graduation Requirements